apache/flink/docs/dev/table/connectors/formats/canal.md

 Data Type Mapping
 ----------------

-Currently, the Canal format uses JSON format for deserialization.
+Currently, the Canal format uses JSON format for serialization and deserialization.
 Please refer to [JSON format documentation]({% link dev/table/connectors/formats/json.md %}#data-type-mapping) for more details about the data type mapping.